quinnleong/quinnleong.github.io/_film/2021-01-02-rodinal-quarantine-scanning.md

 I've also been learning my scanner in this time.
 With that, I am able to do the full process in-house, so to speak, from shooting the film, to developing it, to scanning it in to my computer, to doing any post-processing.
-I may eventually transition to VueScan, since it seems to offer better control than the software that comes bundled with the Epson scanner, but for my currently skills, the Epson software is getting the job done.
+I may eventually transition to VueScan, since it seems to offer better control than the software that comes bundled with the Epson scanner, but for my current skills, the Epson software is getting the job done.

 ## Stand Development